 POLICY IN HUMAN RIGHTS CODE-BASED DISCRIMINATION & HARASSMENT

-- to provide the procedure that will be followed to deal with complaints of workplace harassment made by partners or employees of Nataliya Nova Luxury Accessories.
+The policy represents the process that the organization will abide by in addressing complaints of workplace harassment from partners or employees of Nataliya Nova Luxury Accessories.

 POLICY IN CHILD LABOR